Mariya Lagunova: Driver mechanic

 In February 1943, a military representative from the Urals came to the regiment to select tankmen for training.
 Lagunova decided to enroll, but was rejected.
-She then wrote a letter to Moscow to M.I.
-Kalinin, and in a few days the military representative was ordered to take Lagunova as a cadet.
-Of the 700 male cadets wishing to become tankmen who arrived in March 1943 in the city of Nizhny Tagil, Lagunva was the only woman.
+She then wrote a letter to M.I.
+Kalinin in Moscow, and in a few days the military representative was ordered to take Lagunova as a cadet.
+Of the 700 cadet candidates for tank service who arrived in March 1943 in the city of Nizhny Tagil, Lagunva was the only woman.

 The course program was designed for four months, but the best cadets of the 19th Training Tank Regiment of the 2nd Training Tank Brigade were asked to take exams early in June.
 Lagunova was among the best mechanic-drivers and passed exams ahead of schedule.
-By flatly refusing to stay in the regiment as an instructor, she was directed to the front to join the 424th Tank Battalion of the 56th Guards Tank Brigade.
+She flatly refused to stay in the regiment as an instructor, and was directed to the front to join the 424th Tank Battalion of the 56th Guards Tank Brigade.

-Sergeant Lagunova received baptism of fire with the Guards at the Battle of Kursk.
-After the counterattack by Soviet troops near Kursk, tankers fought farther to the west, through Sumy, Chernihiv, and the Kyiv regions of Ukraine.
+Sergeant Lagunova received her baptism of fire with the Guards at the Battle of Kursk.
+After the counterattack by Soviet troops near Kursk, tankers fought farther to the west, through Sumy, Chernihiv, and Kiev regions of Ukraine.

 Ivanovna showed herself an experienced and brave driver, and enjoyed the military authority of the tankers.
 The brigade described her as "our tank ace".

 From 1943 she was a candidate for membership in the All-Union Communist Party.

 The last 13th battle

 On 28 September 1943 near Kiev, in the city of Brovary, the brigade was involved in heavy fighting.
 Control of the village of Knyazhiychi passed from the Russians to the Germans twice.
-Captain Mityakin, the battalion zampolit, personally led the tankers in another tank attack on German positions while in a T-34 (commander of the tank – Lieutenant Chumakov), where M.I.
+Captain Mityakin, the battalion zampolit (political commissar), personally led the tankers in another tank attack on German positions while in a T-34 (commander of the tank – Lieutenant Chumakov), where M.I.
 Lagunova served as a mechanic driver.
 This was her 13th battle.

 Initially, the attack developed successfully: bursting through the German lines, the crew destroyed German artillery, destroyed the machine gun parapet in the trenches and killed enemy soldiers and officers.
-But soon the tank was put down.
-A shell damaged the caterpillar track and one landed in the mechanic driver's seat.
+But a shell damaged the caterpillar track and one landed in the mechanic driver's seat, putting the tank out of action.